 If you enjoyed the video, please consider subscribing to my YouTube channel right here:

-To buy or check out the Sea to Summit Pocket towel, here are some places:
+Check out the Sea to Summit Pocket Towel:

 Here’s what we’re going to discuss here: